danidelgadoz/ngx-request-cache/README.md

   }
 }
 ```
-Library's headers are removed internally on `RequestCacheInterceptor`.
+Library's headers are removed before sending the request to the server.

 * **Clear cache:**